- CiCi is a new product currently being rolled out with partners around the UK

-At the moment our course information is based on a spreadsheet published by the governments Skills Funding Agency (SFA), updated monthly.
+At the moment our course information is based on a spreadsheet published by the government’s Skills Funding Agency (ESFA), updated monthly.
 This is limited to courses which receive central funding from the agency.
-We are currently working with colleagues from our partner cities, in Bristol.
-Derby and Newcastle, to access local course information, for instance from the Adult Education Service.
+We are currently working with colleagues in partner organisations, to access local course information.

 Better local labour market information

 Obviously the ability to provide local labour market information is dependent on data sources.
 In some cases we have city wide data, in others regional.
 We would like to provide more up to date local data and once more are working with colleagues and organizations in our city partners to make it easy for them to provide such data.